 If you’re receiving nothing at all or minimal hot water, there may be a problem with the pilot light.
 If you’re not confident how to fix the pilot light, contact the Experts at 919-578-4329 in Raleigh.
 While some owners can relight the pilot light without assistance, it can be risky if you’re unsure of how to light it.

 If you smell natural gas, don’t try to relight the pilot light.
 Contact your area energy provider at once.

 - Water Heater Age

-The standard duration of a domestic water heater with appropriate servicing is 10–12 years.
-Even if your long-lasting water heater isn’t having an issue, it’s an increased concern of a harmful leak.
+The standard life span of a domestic water heater with appropriate servicing is 10–12 years.
+Even if your water heater isn’t having an issue, it could be at an increased concern of a harmful leak.

 If you’re unclear of your water heater’s age, inspect the sticker on the heater.
 This indicates the manufacturing date and serial number.

 If your water tastes of metal, your water lines may be oxidized.
 If both hot and cold water is dirty, the oxidation is more than likely located in your both hot and cold water pipes.

 If only the hot water is discolored, there’s a high likelihood the issue is inside your water heater.

 You may also get foul-smelling water, which is more than likely because of mineral deposits.
 Routine maintenance will aid in keeping them from ruining the inside of your water heater.